MaxiGames/MaxiGames.js/DEVELOPING.md

 - Use common sense
 - Use `string[]` instead of `Array<string>`
 - Use `let` instead of `var`, and `const` whenever possible
+- Use `camelCase` for variables, `PascalCase` for classes, types, interfaces, enums.
 - `// spaces after comment markers`
 - Descriptive variable names... most of the time
 - Write useful comments; don't write any if unneeded